renovatebot/renovate/lib/manager/terraform/readme.md

-Currently, Terraform supports renovating following dependencies, where sub points represent hosting options of the dependencies:
+Currently, Terraform supports renovating the following dependencies, where sub points represent hosting options of the dependencies:

 - modules
   - GitTags